khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

 ## HW Part D - Jira (Optional)

 ### Why use Jira?
-As a project grows and more people get involved, it becomes harder to keep track of who’s doing what and how different pieces fit together.
+As a project grows and more people get involved, it becomes harder to keep track of what are all the tasks, who’s doing what and how different pieces fit together.
 **Jira** helps teams plan, track, and organize their work.
 It connects with **GitHub** so that each commit, branch, or pull request can be linked to a specific task.
 This makes it easier to see **who is doing what**, **what’s done**, and **what’s left**.

 ---